-Visitors are permitted on campus to complete business in the front office, attend scheduled meetings with teachers, attend Morning Assembly when their student's class is leading assembly, volunteer for on-campus events and attend after school sporting events.
+Visitors are permitted on campus to complete business in the front office, attend scheduled meetings with teachers, attend Morning Assembly, attend Mass, volunteer for on-campus events and attend after school sporting events.
 Parents & volunteers will only be permitted in classrooms or on campus during school hours if their Safe Environment Training/Called to Protect is up-to-date and it is scheduled with the teacher and approved by administration.